 warm still with the life of forgotten men who made them.

-You can read more about the elements involved in actually pricing your crafts in the follow-up to this this blog-post: Pricing your crafts – part 2.
+You can read more about the elements involved in actually pricing your crafts in the follow-up to this blog-post: Pricing your crafts – part 2.

 © Saraphir Qaa-Rishi